Image Gallery Shortcode

 Local Images from

-directory:- Paths should start with a
+/staticdirectory:- Paths should start with a

-directory. - Example: If your image is at
+/and be relative to your Hugo project’s/staticdirectory. - Example: If your image is at

-. - Hugo’s image processing will also apply to these images if they are found and processable by
+/static/photos/beach.png, you would use/photos/beach.png. - Hugo’s image processing will also apply to these images if they are found and processable by

 - Paths should start with a